You are browsing the Tutorials category

 If you don’t see the fields at the bottom, make sure you enter a value for Size.
 Scala will then create the empty fields for you automatically, and you can type in the scale degrees that you want for your mapping.

 Note that we’re skipping the sharps/blacks, so you can leave those fields blank.
-Or if you’re like me, you will see this as an opportunity to enter duplicate notes and create a sweet sounding pentatonic mode from the main scale.
+Or more recommended is to enter duplicate notes so you can still play the black keys to get a pentatonic subset from the scale.

 Once you’re done, click Save As and save the resulting mapping file.
 Scala mappings are saved in .kbm format.
 The great thing about this, is that you can mix and match your .kbm mapping files with .scl tuning files that you have collected.
 So if you have several .scl tuning files with 7 notes, then you can use this same .kbm mapping file on all of them.